privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **webauthn_pin_hint**

 Set this to overwrite the hint text (which is visible when the input is empty) when asking for the security key PIN.
 The default is "Security Key PIN".

+**webauthn_offline_no_pin**

+Set this to ``1`` to not be prompted for the security key PIN when doing offline authentication with WebAuthn.
+Online authentications remain controlled by privacyIDEA.

 Offline token